 The Scottish Gallery welcomes Bronwen Sleigh to showcase her new body of work based on the buildings and modernist architecture of Kampala.
-Like that in many other African cities, Kampala arose at the county’s time of independence.
+Like that in many other African cities, Kampala arose at the country’s time of independence.
 The striking architecture represents Uganda’s forward thinking and positive outlook on the future at a time of independence.
 This architecture seems to freeze moments of the city’s history.
 The buildings now stand as monuments to the hopes of the past.

 Bronwen is a multi-disciplinary artist who takes inspiration from industrial architecture, unused and forgotten urban spaces, and environments at the edge of the city.
-Her work provokes an extended and considered dialogue with these spaces, which she transforms through the process of drawing, painting and printmaking.
+Her work provokes an extended and considered dialogue with these spaces, which she transforms through the processes of drawing, painting and printmaking.
 Sleigh’s work explores space rather than describing it, challenging perceptions of the ordinary by presenting it in an unfamiliar way.

 Pilkington Road View details

 Pilkington Road2018gouache on etching, pencilH:29cm W:29cmSoldJinja Road III View details

 Jinja Road III2018gouache on etching, pencilH:44cm W:59.5cm£2,100Nile Avenue Study VIII View details

 Nile Avenue Study VIII2018gouache on etching, pen, pencilH:38.5cm W:37cmSoldGeorge Street View details

 George Street2018hand coloured etchingH:59cm W:59cm£650Nile Avenue View details

 Nile Avenue2017hand coloured etchingH:32cm W:32cm£400Manic Cinq View details